 “Even after he promised he would come.
 What a flake!”

 If someone asks you where you usually hang out, they want to know in which place you prefer to be when you have free time.
 And if your friend asks you if you want to hang out with them, they’re asking you if you’re free and want to spend some time together.
 And what about if you ask your friend what they’re doing and they just answer hanging out?
 It means that they are free and not doing anything special.

 “And you.
 We should hang out sometime.”

 “I would love that.
 I’ll call you soon.”

-To Chill Out (verb) Everybody loves to chill out but what does it mean?
+Everybody loves to chill out but what does it mean?
 It simply means to relax.
-Usually it can be used with or without the word ‘out’ and if you’re speaking with a native English speaker they’ll definitely understand.
+Usually, it can be used with or without the word “out,” and if you’re speaking with an American English speaker, they’ll definitely understand.
 But if someone tells you to chill out, it’s not positive.
 It means that they think you’re overreacting to a situation or getting stressed about silly little things.

 “Hey Tommy, what are you guys doing?”

 “We’re just chilling (out).
 Do you want to come round?”